You want smart political talk without the meltdowns?

 You could call it good.

-I don't know that you and I agree on that, but yeah.
+I don't know that you and I agree on that, but sure.

 U.S. Chinese officials are having a meeting in Geneva on Saturday.

-The U.S. uh Treasury Secretary, Scott Besson, and the chief trade negotiator, uh James uh Jameson Greer will meet China's top economic official in Switzerland on Saturday.
+The U.S. Treasury Secretary Scott Besson and the chief trade negotiator, James Jamison Greer will meet China's top economic official in Switzerland on Saturday.

-Uh obviously the first indication of this came on Friday when China said, well, if America's serious, we might we might be willing to sit down and and and make some uh agreements together.
+Obviously, the first indication of this came on Friday when China said, well, if America's serious, we might be willing to sit down and make some agreements together.

-Um where they had been very adamant against it, and in many ways, I I've said this from the beginning.
+And in many ways, I've said this from the beginning.

-In the lead up to this, because the the economy in China is gone down the sewer, and more importantly, the reports in the Wall Street Journal and and elsewhere that there is unrest in the country because people are being fired and not getting paid and they want back pay.
+In the lead up to this, because the economy in China has gone down the sewer, and more importantly, the reports in the Wall Street Journal and elsewhere that there is unrest in the country because people are being fired and not getting paid and they want back pay.

-They're now cutting their key rates by ten points, ten basis points, and uh the bank reserve requirement by fifty points and a bid to boost the economy.
+They're now cutting their key rates by 10 points, 10 basis points, and the bank reserve requirement by 50 points and a bid to boost the economy.

-Uh Besson said the U.S. doesn't want to decouple from China ahead of the schedule meeting.
+Besson said the U.S. doesn't want to decouple from China ahead of the scheduled meeting.

-Um and in the meantime, America's making moves that are making this country and will make this country less dependent, and I think this is a national security issue on things that we do import from China, not just dolls, uh, but things like our pharmaceuticals and rare earths.
+And I think this is a national security issue on things that we do import from China, not just dolls, but things like our pharmaceuticals and rare earths.

-I think America's now gonna become uh independent of any need from any country, uh, because I think it's the the way things are, it's just uh it's just necessary for national security.
+I think America is now going to become independent of any need from any country because I think it's the way things are, it's just necessary for national security.

-Uh the Trump energy budget to save Americans 15 billion on green new uh deal scams that the Biden administration have put in place.
+The Trump energy budget to save Americans $15 billion on green new deal scams that the Biden administration have put in place.

 What is the president trying to do here?

-Now, nobody can dispute for the last fifty or sixty years, the establishment and and institutionalists have just gone along with the idea that friend and foe like can rip us off and abuse us with their tariffs that we are not putting on them.
+Now, nobody can dispute for the last 50 or 60 years, the establishment and institutionalists have just gone along with the idea that friend and foe alike can rip us off and abuse us with their tariffs that we are not putting on them.

 And Donald Trump has decided that he's going to give countries options, free and fair trade or reciprocal tariffs.

-There are other things that will be factored in currency manipulation, the amount of aid we give certain countries, uh whether or not they're quite cooperative, pay their fair share of NATO.
+There are other things that will be factored in, currency manipulation, the amount of aid we give certain countries, whether or not they're cooperative, pay their fair share of NATO.

 There are other factors that will go in.

-But here's what the president has laid out so far, not only on the issue of tariffs, but we're now approaching 200 billion dollars in identified savings and waste fraud abuse and corruption with doge.
+But here's what the president has laid out so far, not only on the issue of tariffs, but we're now approaching $200 billion in identified savings of waste, fraud, abuse, and corruption with Doesh.

-Uh the very threat of tariffs resulted in countries and companies pledging to spend on manufacturing in all sectors, semiconductors, pharmaceuticals, auto industry, over eight trillion dollars.
+The very threat of tariffs resulted in countries and companies pledging to spend on manufacturing in all sectors, semiconductors, pharmaceuticals, auto industry, over $8 trillion.

-That's gonna create high-paying career jobs for Americans.
+That's going to create high-paying career jobs for Americans.

-Uh the one big beautiful bill that we hope will be passed by July fourth, that would guarantee that the tax cuts that President Trump put in place in his first term will remain permanent and will include no tax on tips, social security or overtime.
+The one big, beautiful bill that we hope will be passed by July 4th, that would guarantee that the tax cuts that President Trump put in place in his first term will remain permanent and will include no tax on tips, social security, or overtime.

 That's good for working men and women.

-Add to that the president's you know, energy emergency plan, which is opening up energy, which would make America the most energy dominant country on the face of the earth, and also we would be an energy rich come uh country.
+Add to that, the president's energy emergency plan, which is opening up energy, which would make America the most energy-dominant country on the face of the earth.

 All of that combined will result in, I believe, unprecedented economic growth.